gbirke/imagine-mosaic/README.md

-# 4x4 Mirror Mosaic with PHP Imagine library
+# Mirror mosaic with Imagine library

 This script uses the [Imagine library][1] to create four mosaic tiles where the original image is mirrored horizontally and vertically to create four seamless tiles.

 ## Installation
-To install the PHP Imagine library, use [Composer][2]:
+To install the Imagine library, use [Composer][2]:

     php composer.phar install